 Formerly part of the late, lamented Draft House chain, this corner pub is now under the wing of the BrewDog behemoth.
 Branding is at a minimum, however, and you could be forgiven for thinking that you're in an independent cornerhouse.

+Its prominent position at the foot of Tower Bridge means it sees plenty of passing trade.
 Half given over to diner-style eating, it looks all geared up to attract a tourist crowd.
-Like all Draft Houses, though, the emphasis is on quality booze and American-style pub grub (burgers, hot dogs and their ilk, but very well done).
+Like all BrewDogs, though, the emphasis is on quality booze and American-style pub grub.

-The beer selection is superb, with the fruits of obscure microbreweries very much the thing.
-Five Points Railway Porter — one of our all-time faves — is on permanent tap.
 Unlike most craft ale places, there's plenty of room to stretch your legs — so this is a good bet if you want to try a niche beer, but also want to get a table.
-That said, it can get very busy on Fridays.
+That said, it can get very busy at weekends.